Filipino Social Club hosts mega fiesta to celebrate 126th Philippines Day in Dubai - The Filipino Times

 - Mabuhay Awards 2024

-- We Belong Catwalk: A fashion show involving Filipino deaf community as models
+- We Belong Catwalk: A fashion show involving the Filipino deaf community as models

 Fiestahan Village: